-If you are pregnant and currently have a toxoplasmosis infection, there is a 30 to 40 percent chance that your baby will become infected, so your doctor will need to perform further tests.
+If you’re pregnant and currently have a toxoplasmosis infection, there’s a 30 percent chance that your baby will become infected, so your doctor will need to perform further tests.

-This procedure can be performed safely after the first 15 weeks of pregnancy.
-Your doctor will use a very fine needle to remove a small amount of fluid from the sac that surrounds your baby (the amniotic sac).
-The fluid will then be tested in the laboratory for signs of toxoplasmosis.
+Your doctor can perform an amniocentesis after the first 15 weeks of pregnancy.
+Your doctor will use a very fine needle to remove a small amount of fluid from the amniotic sac, which is the sac that surrounds your baby.
+A laboratory will then test the fluid for signs of toxoplasmosis.

-Although ultrasound cannot diagnose toxoplasmosis, it can show signs that your baby might be infected, such as fluid buildup on the brain.
+Although an ultrasound can’t diagnose toxoplasmosis, it can show signs that your baby might have an infection, such as fluid buildup on the brain.

 Your results will usually be ready within three days.

-The results are measured in titers.
+The units used when measuring the results are known as titers.
 A titer is the amount of salt water needed to dilute the blood until no more antibodies can be detected.
-Toxoplasmosis antibodies form within two weeks after infection.
+Toxoplasmosis antibodies form within two weeks after an infection.
 The titer will reach the highest level one or two months after infection.

-If a titer of 1:16 to 1:256 is found, this means you were probably infected in the past.
-If a titer of 1:1,024 or greater is found, this is probably a sign of an active infection.
+If the lab analysis finds a titer of 1:16 to 1:256, this means you probably have had a toxoplasmosis infection in the past.
+A titer of 1:1,024 or greater is probably a sign of an active infection.

-If you are healthy, you probably won’t need any treatment for toxoplasmosis.
-But if you are suffering from acute toxoplasmosis, your doctor may prescribe one of the following medications:
+If you have acute toxoplasmosis, your doctor may advise one of the following treatments:

-This is a treatment for malaria that is often used for the treatment of toxoplasmosis.
-Your doctor may ask you to take additional folic acid, because pyrimethamine can cause folic acid deficiency.
-It can also lower vitamin B12 levels.
+Pyrimethamine (Daraprim) is a treatment for malaria that’s also a common treatment for toxoplasmosis.
+Your doctor may ask you to take additional folic acid because pyrimethamine can cause folic acid deficiency.
+It can also lower your vitamin B-12 levels.

-This is an antibiotic used in combination with pyrimethamine (Daramine) to treat toxoplasmosis.
+This is an antibiotic used in combination with pyrimethamine (Daraprim) to treat toxoplasmosis.

 Treating Pregnant Women and Babies

-If your baby is infected, your doctor may prescribe pyrimethamine and sulfadiazine, but only if the situation is extreme, as both of these drugs can have harmful side effects for you and your unborn child.
-Though treatment may reduce the severity of the disease, it cannot reverse the damage that has already been done.
+Your doctor may prescribe pyrimethamine and sulfadiazine if your baby has an infection, but only if the situation is extreme because both of these drugs can have harmful side effects for you and your unborn child.
+Treatment may reduce the severity of the disease, but it can’t reverse the damage that has already been done.